kedro-org/kedro/docs/source/deployment/databricks/databricks_ide_development_workflow.md

 To set up these features, look for instructions specific to your IDE (for instance, [VS Code](https://code.visualstudio.com/docs/python/linting)).

-If you prefer to develop a projects in notebooks rather than an in an IDE, you should follow our guide on [how to develop a Kedro project within a Databricks workspace](./databricks_notebooks_development_workflow.md) instead.
+If you prefer to develop projects in notebooks rather than in an IDE, you should follow our guide on [how to develop a Kedro project within a Databricks workspace](./databricks_notebooks_development_workflow.md) instead.